 It’s no great shock to learn that the Shandies loved to play games and party.
 One such party, held in Vienna, was pursued and planned with great care by the above mentioned Larbaud.
 Its origins are somewhat complicated.
 After discovering an error in Karl Kraus’ famously perfect self-published and self-written review, Die Fackel, the Viennese writer Werner Littbarski (who hated Kraus for “pouring Champagne over [his] powers of reason”) decided to throw a party in his own honor — merely for finding the error.
 Larbaud, to make a long story short, was able to co-opt this party by way of a “suitcase swap,” transforming it into an international event for the Shandies.
 Picabia, who did not attend the party, wrote its most stirring account, which ends with the arrival of F. Scott Fitzgerald, who, high on cocaine and wearing a monocle he’d stolen from Tristan Tzara, was shocked to even be in attendance:

 Scott Fitzgerald lowered himself unhurriedly onto a sofa and when the neighbors and police showed up, he lit a Virginia cigar.
-Pretending to be playing chess with his host, among the broken glasses, he said in an extraordinarily elated tone:
+Pretending to be playing chess with his host, among the broken glasses, he said in an extraordinarily elated tone: “I had actually been invited.”

 “Yes,” you may be wondering, “but did the Shandies actually exist?”
 Certainly its members did, or most of them anyway.
 The more important thing is to have Vila-Matas’ brief yet indispensable history of their group, published for the first time in English this month by New Directions and translated by Thomas Bunstead and Anne McLean.